All Hallows' Eve (2013 film): Reception

-Sequel and spin-off
+Sequels and spin-offs

 All Hallows' Eve 2 is a standalone anthology film from Ruthless Pictures and producer/director Jesse Baget containing nine story segments, each with a different director.
 The film was released on VOD and digital on October 6, 2015, and had a DVD release on February 2, 2016.
+Two sequels, All Hallows' Eve: Trickster and All Hallows' Eve: Inferno, were released in 2023 and 2024, respectively.

 A spin-off, full-length film featuring Art the Clown, titled Terrifier, was released in 2016.
+Terrifier was followed by Terrifier 2, which released in 2022 and a second sequel, Terrifier 3, released in 2024.